Abuse in Later Life | Elder Abuse

 If you are concerned about your own safety or mistreatment:

-If you recognize signs of mistreatment or abuse in your relationships, it is important to seek help.
+If you recognize signs of mistreatment or abuse in your relationships, it is vital to seek help.
 If you are in immediate danger, call a law enforcement emergency line such as 911.
 You may also benefit from speaking with an advocate about resources and support available to help you break free from the abuse.
 Advocates are specially trained to assist people with their safety concerns and help them to plan for a future free from violence.
 You can reach an advocate 24 hours a day, 7 days a week by calling the Alexandra House Helpline at 763-780-2330.

 If you are concerned about an older adult who may be mistreated:

 Be part of their safety plan.
 A safety plan is created by the victim with the help of a professional.
-The intent is to plan for a victim’s safety needs before another violent episode erupts.
+The intent is to plan for a victim’s safety before another violent episode erupts.
 If you believe they are in immediate danger, call 911.

 Call Alexandra House’s 24-hour Helpline at 763-780-2330 for additional information and support specific to your concerns.